||Contact | A-Z Health Index | Events & Meetings|

 For Health Professionals

-The Frequently Asked Questions were acquired from the Immunization Action Coalition web site "Ask the Experts" section on August 9, 2012.
+The Frequently Asked Questions on the right side of this page were copied or adapted from the Immunization Action Coalition web site "Ask the Experts" section.
 We thank the Immunization Action Coalition.

 Q: When should influenza vaccine be given?